xuyouze/MyNotes/ResNet.md

 # 1. background problem:
   * the problem of vanishing/exploding gradients has been largely addressed by normalized initialization and intermediate normalization layers.
-  * the degradation problem appear: with the network depth increasingm accuracy gets saturated and then degrades rapidly, and adding more layers to a suitably deep model leads to higher training error.
+  * the degradation problem appear: with the network depth increasing accuracy gets saturated and then degrades rapidly, and adding more layers to a suitably deep model leads to higher training error.

 # 2. the proposed methods:
-  * in order to address problems as mentioned before, introducing a deep residual learning framework.
+  * in order to address problems as mentioned before, introducing a deep residual learning framework, which contains identity mapping shortcut.

 # 3. dataset:
   * top-5 3.57%  won the 1st place in ILSVRC-2015 classification competition.